spiral-nights/ai-group-chat/memory-bank/activeContext.md

 ## Current Work Focus

-Initializing the project and setting up the basic structure for an AI-Assisted Group Chat PWA using Elixir/Phoenix.
+Setting up and verifying the basic user authentication system for the AI-Assisted Group Chat PWA using Elixir/Phoenix's `phx.gen.auth`.

 ## Recent Changes

-- Initial core memory bank files created.
+- Initial core memory bank files created and updated.
-- `projectbrief.md` has been populated with the project vision, features, and technical details.
-- `productContext.md` has been updated based on the project brief.
+- Ran `mix phx.gen.auth Accounts User users --binary-id` to generate authentication code.
+- Ran `mix deps.get` to fetch new dependencies.
+- Ran `mix ecto.create` to create the development database.
+- Ran `mix ecto.migrate` to create the necessary authentication tables (`users`, `users_tokens`).
+- User manually verified that the generated registration and login pages are functional and confirmed account creation via the development mailbox.

 ## Next Steps

-- Update remaining memory bank files (`systemPatterns.md`, `techContext.md`, `progress.md`) based on the project brief and existing project structure.
+- Integrate the generated authentication components into the main application flow (e.g., restricting access to certain pages).
+- Begin implementing the Account Grouping/Invite System.
-- Begin implementing core features as outlined in the MVP section of the project brief.
+- Continue implementing other core features as outlined in the MVP section of the project brief.

 ## Active Decisions and Considerations